NeuralAIM/pymakcu/README.md

 - Adding unit tests
 - Optimizing performance
 - Supporting additional platforms

+**Development Tips:**
+- Use `create_controller(debug=True)` to enable detailed logging of all device communications, which is helpful for debugging and development
+- Check the debug output to understand the communication protocol between the library and the device
+- Use the debug mode to verify your changes are working as expected

 Feel free to open issues to discuss potential improvements or report bugs.